FatimaAshraf99/.NET/README.md

 This repository contains the implementation of basic concepts of C# and dot net.
-Day1:It consists of variables, functions, and conditional statements.
+Day1:variables, functions, and conditional statements.
 A web api has been created along with several endpoints to test it.